FalkorDB/docs/commands/graph.constraint-create.md

 A constraint is a rule enforced on graph nodes or relationships, used to guarantee a certain structure of the data.

-RedisGraph supports two types of constraints:
+FalkorDB supports two types of constraints:

 1. Mandatory constraints
 2. Unique constraints